mootools/mootools-core/README.md

 	grunt nocompat --file=Function    # builds all deps on Core/Function, builds all Specs on Specs/Core/Function, runs karma grunt nocompat --module=Class     # builds all deps on Class *folder*, builds all Specs on Specs/Class *folder*

+#### Removing Other Packager Blocks
+You'll need to add a specific task to the Gruntfile.
+See [line 24](https://github.com/ibolmo/mootools-core/blob/master/Gruntfile.js#L46) for an example.

 ### Testing locally